The best airport in every state

 Fly smarter

 In America, there are more than 5,000 public airports, ranging from tiny airfields which run just two flights per day, to gargantuan airports which are among the busiest in the world.
-Based on the quality of their facilities, how highly they are rated by customers, accessibility and overall experience, we’ve rounded up the best airport in every state – here’s our list.
+Based on the quality of their facilities, how highly they are rated by customers, accessibility, and overall experience, we’ve rounded up the best airports in America.

 Alabama: Birmingham-Shuttlesworth International Airport, Birmingham